VictorWesterlund/edkb/README.md

 # Elite Dangerous - Multi-purpose keybinds

-These binds were created to provide quick access to useful exploration, combat and miscellaneous flight functions based on my personal play style.
+These binds were created to provide quick access to useful exploration, combat and miscellaneous flight functions.

 **Intended for commanders using HOTAS or DualShock/Xbox controllers;** as WASD are rebinded.